ineffectivecoder/LDAPtickler/README.md

     unconstraineddelegation    Lists accounts with unconstrained delegation
                                enabled
-    users                      Lists all user accounts in the domain whoami                     Runs a whoami-style LDAP query for the current user
+    users                      Lists all user accounts in the domain userloginscripts           List all configured login scripts by accounts, not including GPOs
+    whoami                     Runs a whoami-style LDAP query for the current user